zulip/zulip/docs/production/upgrade.md

    currently installed version.
 But it's not important; the next step will re-install Zulip's configuration in any case.

+   The `do-release-upgrade` tool will complete by prompting you to restart the system; press `N`, as we will do so later.

 4. Next, we need to reinstall the current version of Zulip, which among other things will recompile Zulip's Python module dependencies for your new version of Python and rewrite Zulip's